CCS-Lab/project_model_based_fmri/README.md

   <img src="https://raw.githubusercontent.com/CCS-Lab/project_model_based_fmri/main/images/mbmvpa_workflow.png" width="750px">
 </p>

-1) Generate latent process signals by fitting computational models with behavioral data and extracting time-series of latent process followed by HRF convolution.
+1) Generate latent process signals by fitting computational models with behavioral data and convolving time series of latent process with HRF.
-2) Generate multi-voxel signals from preprocess fMRI images by allowing ROI masking, zooming spatial resolution, and improving the quality of signals by several well-established methods (e.g. detrending, high-pass filtering, regressing out confounds).
+3) Generate multi-voxel signals from preprocess fMRI images by allowing ROI masking, zooming spatial resolution, and improving the quality of signals by several well-established methods (e.g. detrending, high-pass filtering, regressing out confounds).
-3) Train MVPA models by feeding multi-voxel signals as input (X) and latent process signals as ouput (y), or target, employing the repeated cross-validation framework.
+4) Train MVPA models by feeding multi-voxel signals as input (X) and latent process signals as ouput (y), or target, employing the repeated cross-validation framework.
-4) Interpret the trained MVPA models to visualize the brain implementation of the target latent process quantified as brain activation pattern attributed  to predict the target signals from the multi-voxel signals.
+5) Interpret the trained MVPA models to visualize the brain implementation of the target latent process quantified as brain activation pattern attributed  to predict the target signals from the multi-voxel signals.

 Other distinguishing features of the model-based MVPA are that the model-based MVPA is flexible as it allows various MVPA models plugged in and it is free of analytic hierarchy (e.g. first-level anal. or second-level anal.).